BrunaRihl/starlight-consultations/README.md

 * The 'Set up' epic encompasses the activities required to establish the initial development environment of the project, including installing tools, configuring version control systems, and organizing the project structure.

   * User Story: Early deployment

 As a developer, I can deploy an initial version of the application on Heroku so that I can verify the functionality of the initial setup and continue testing the application during development.

-  * User Story: Setting Up Initial Django Project Structure As a developer, I can establish the foundational structure of a Django project for a reservation website so that I can ensure smooth progression in both development and deployment.
+  * User Story: Setting Up Initial Django Project Structure

+As a developer, I can establish the foundational structure of a Django project for a reservation website so that I can ensure smooth progression in both development and deployment.

   * User Story: Database Integration

 As a developer I can establish database connectivity and media storage so that user data is successfully stored.

 #### EPIC 2: Admin Dashboard

-* The Admin Dashboard epic aims to create a robust and intuitive interface for administrators to manage various aspects of the website or application efficiently.
+* The Admin Dashboard epic aims to create a  interface for administrators to manage various aspects of the website or application efficiently.
 This includes functionalities such as user management, content moderation and configuration.
-The goal is to provide administrators with comprehensive tools and features to oversee and control the platform effectively.

   * User Story: Website Administration Control

 As an administrator, I can manage users, content, and settings on the website so that I can ensure a consistent and high-quality experience for end users.

   * User Story: Administrative Interface

 As a developer, I can develop an intuitive administrative interface for administrators to efficiently manage users, content, and settings so that the website can be effectively controlled and maintained.

 #### EPIC 3: About Page

 * The About Page epic aims to improve the "About" section of the website, providing users with a more informative and engaging experience.
 This includes updating the page content, enhancing its visual design, and ensuring that it clearly conveys the company's message and values.
-The goal is to create an About page that is both attractive and effective in communicating the organization's objectives and identity to visitors.

   * User Story: View About Page

 As a site user, I can access the "About" page to obtain information about the company, team, or project so that I can learn more about its background and objectives.

   * User Story: Manage About Page Content

 As an administrator, I can edit and update the content of the "About" page as needed so that I can keep it up-to-date with the latest information.

 #### EPIC 4: Booking System

 * The Booking System epic addresses the implementation of a system that allows users to make reservations for services offered on the website, while providing administrators with the necessary tools to efficiently manage these bookings.
 This involves creating intuitive interfaces for users to make reservations, as well as an administrative panel for administrators to manage all bookings.
-The goal is to provide users with an integrated and convenient experience while simplifying the administration process for the website team.

   * User Story: Make Online Booking

 As a user, I can to be able to make an online booking to schedule a consultation with one of the services offered on the website so that I can easily arrange an appointment at my convenience.

   * User Story: Manage Bookings

 As an administrator, I can access the admin dashboard to manage bookings, ensuring efficient organization and oversight of all scheduled appointments, so that I can effectively coordinate and optimize the booking process.